What is a Biodigester? Biodigester for Solid Waste Management

 Biodigester Toilet Design

 A biodigester toilet is a modern way to manage and control human waste.
-It is eco-friendly and maintenance free.
-It is most common in schools and in several individual residences mostly in rural areas.
+It is eco-friendly and maintenance-free.
+It is most common in schools and several individual residences, mostly in rural areas.

 Many people are replacing the traditional awful pit latrines and septic tanks with the modern biodigester toilets.
-The work involves construction of a biodigester based on the number of users or number of household members. of the toilet is done locally.
+The work involves constructing a biodigester based on the number of users or number of household members. of the toilet is done locally.

-Bacteria in the systems decompose the waste and turn it to boil.
+Bacteria in the systems decompose the waste and turn it to a boil.
 A boil is a liquid rich in organic fertilizer.
-In addition, it is odourless, free from pathogens, and perfect for agriculture.
+Besides, it is odorless, free from pathogens, and perfect for agriculture.

-However, ensure that the person you are hired and trust to set up a biodigester is qualified and with the necessary skill.
+However, ensure that the person you hire to set up a biodigester is qualified and with the necessary skill.
 Checking for a license and a portfolio as poor installations can be catastrophic.